 On the contrary, just like their wolf ancestors, the modern dog’s teeth, jaw and digestive system are specifically designed to eat meat and bones.

-Tellingly, dogs do not produce the enzymes necessary to digest starches, which begins in the mouth.
+Tellingly, dogs do not produce sufficient quantities of the enzymes necessary to efficiently digest and extract nutrients from starches, a process that begins in the mouth.
 This is the reason wellness gurus will tell you that digestion begins in the mouth and suggest that you chew your food 32 times before swallowing it.
 And by all accounts you probably should …because you’re an omnivore.

-A dog’s digestive system is designed in a way that facilitates the digestion of meat, bones and fat, while also eliminating harmful bacteria.
-This is why dogs can eat rancid meat and drink out of gutters without getting sick, but we cannot.
+A dog’s digestive system is designed in a way that facilitates the digestion of meat, bones and fat, while also managing any harmful bacteria that may be present.
+This is why dogs can often eat rancid meat and drink out of gutters without getting sick, but we cannot.

 Feeding large amounts of plant matter to dogs is a recipe for gas, stomach upset and excessive waste.
-Grains in particular cause digestive problems, while offering minimal nutritional benefit (you can read more about this in my eBook).
+Grains in particular cause digestive problems, while offering minimal nutritional benefit.

 You can certainly feed your dog supplementary plant matter in the form of suitable (this part is important) vegetables and small amounts of fruit for a nutritional boost.
 I do it and I recommend you do it too, with the help of a food processor.